YusefMahameed/company2/README.md

 ```

 ### Configuration
-In order to get your chatbot working you have to provide the following settings:
+In order to get your company project working you have to provide the following settings:
 ```
 spring.jpa.hibernate.ddl-auto = update
 spring.datasource.url=jdbc:mysql://localhost:3306/company